Skip to product information

 Shipping calculated at checkout.

-You will receive a specimen similar to the one shown here.
+You will receive the exact specimen shown here.

 After flowering, fruits shaped like peppers appear and attract birds.